PiercingXX/Piercingxx/README.md

 ## About ⚙️

+I enjoy a simple clean UI.
+I want a clean dotfile ecosystem with customizations that make sense and eliminate friction.
+So I made a few things to make that happen:
-I started out building reproducible Linux environments and dotfile ecosystems: menu‑driven installers that turn “fresh ISO” into “daily driver”.
-That’s still here, and still opinionated.
-But the scope grew.
+	- A series of reproducible Linux menu‑driven installers that turn “fresh ISO” into “daily driver”.
+	- A Wayland shell for Linux phones
+	- An Android launcher for GraphineOS/LineageOS

-I wanted my phone to be just as user friendly as my desktop...so I build a Wayland shell for Linux phones, an Android launcher to match, a local‑first AI assistant that runs entirely on my own hardware, and my own keyboard layout for every platform I touch.
-Where the open ecosystem falls short, I fork it and grow it until locally hosted AI competes with the cutting‑edge paid models — on hardware I own, with data that never leaves my local network unless I want it to.
+	- A local‑first AI assistant that runs entirely locally and can compete with the cutting‑edge paid models.
+All on hardware I own, with data that never leaves my local network.
+	- A keyboard layout for every platform I touch.

+Where the open source ecosystem falls short, I fork it and grow it.
-The common thread: local‑first, text‑first, reproducible, and no cloud unless I explicitly invite it.
-Yes, it’s opinionated.
-No, I won’t apologize.
+The common thread: local‑first, frictionless, reproducible, and only self hosted cloud.

+Yes, it’s opinionated but that is why its good.

 ---